TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Internationalization/TranslationServer/Crowdin/ExtensionIntegration.rst

 Push translations
 -----------------

-Click on the *Show advanced settings* link below to decide now how you want your translations to behave:
+Click on the *Show advanced settings* link below to decide how you want your translations to behave:

 .. figure:: /Images/ExternalImages/Crowdin/IntegrationPushTranslations.png
    :alt: Setting for translation pushes